chennanni/note-tech/jdbc/index.md

 It is an API for the connection between Java programming language and Databases.

-## Main Tasks

-- Making a connection to a database.
-- Creating SQL or MySQL statements.
-- Executing SQL or MySQL queries in the database.
-- Viewing & Modifying the resulting records.

-## Architecture
+## JDBC Architecture

 ![jdbc_architecture](img/jdbc_architecture.png)

-JDBC API: This provides the application-to-JDBC Manager connection.
+- JDBC API: This provides the application-to-JDBC Manager connection.

-JDBC Driver API: This supports the JDBC Manager-to-Driver Connection.
+- JDBC Driver API: This supports the JDBC Manager-to-Driver Connection.

-### JDBC Drivers
+### What is JDBC Drivers

 A JDBC driver is a software component enabling a Java application to interact with a database.